KSI vs Joe Fournier Betting Picks: Predictions, Preview, Fight Time & Odds

-KSI takes on Joe Fournier this Saturday at the Misfits & DAZN: X Series 007 event in London for the Misfits cruiserweight title.
-‘The Nightmare’ faces Fournier in an undisputed clash at the Wembley Arena.
+See below our KSI vs Joe Fournier betting picks as the two fighters step into the ring tonight in a Misfits & DAZN: X Series 007 event at the Wembley Arena, London – the duo will be battling it out for the Misfits cruiserweight title.

 Best KSI vs Fournier Free Bets